-- 6.1 The Secretary shall keep Minutes of all business transacted at all meetings and shall forward a copy of these Minutes to members within 10 days of each meeting. - 6.2 The Minutes to be presented to Council as a Tabled Document.
+- 6.1 The Secretary shall keep Minutes of all business transacted at all meetings and shall forward a copy of these Minutes to members within 10 days of each meeting. - 6.2 Minutes will be approved by the Committee prior to further distribution.
+Committee Members will have 3 days to respond to the Secretary with feedback. - 6.3 The Minutes to be presented to Council as a Tabled Document.